StackGuardian/terraform-provider-stackguardian/docs/quickstart/DOCS.md

 provider "stackguardian" {}
 ```
+The value of the `version` attribute in the `terraform.required_providers.stackguardian` block
+must be the same provider version passed as the value of the `TFSG_VERSION` environment variable. <br/>
 The provider configuration will be passed from environment variables later.

 - Check whether the provider was correctly installed with the following commands: <br/>